 - Try connecting another device to which your PS4 is now connected; if it works, the network interface connection on the PS4 is defective and if it does not work on other devices, too, contact your Internet service provider (ISP) (ISP).

-And if you’re still unable to use LAN cable, you might try reinstalling the system software.
-It will delete all the data contained on your hard disk, thus we suggest doing it when nothing works.
-To reinstall the PS4 system software, users need a computer connected to the internet and a USB drive to download the update file from PS4’s website.
+And if you’re still unable to use a LAN cable, you might try reinstalling the system software.
+It will delete all the data contained on your hard disk, so we suggest doing it when nothing works.
+To reinstall the PS4 system software, users need a computer connected to the internet and a USB drive to download the updated file from the PS4’s website.

-The DanYee Cat 7 is one of the finest ethernet cables for PlayStation 4.
-It is available in several lengths, and it’s braided too, and this should last years.
+The DanYee Cat 7 is one of the finest Ethernet cables for the PlayStation 4.
+It is available in several lengths, and it’s braided too, so this should last for years.